 Interested in integrating with your school’s SSO system?
 Contact our sales team!

 We use students’ email addresses to make accounts that they can log in to.
 Once logged in, they can submit work, view their graded work, and request regrades of their graded work.
 If you want to use Gradescope for grading only, without your students ever logging in, you can upload fake email addresses (e.g. ending with @example.edu), upload their submissions yourself, and then export grades as a spreadsheet.

-Yes, you can use LaTeX to include math symbols in rubric items, comments, and regrade requests and responses.
+Yes, you can use LaTeX to include math symbols in rubric items, comments, text annotations, answer group names, and regrade requests and responses.

 We support two modes of using LaTeX: